Sir-Satan/Mythical_Lands/README.md

 While the current version of the mod may not include certain elements, the development team has an extensive roadmap for future updates, which includes:

 ### Current TO DO LIST
-- [] Add all materials into the mod
+- [45%] Add all materials into the mod
+- [0%] Create crafting recipes for each item
-- [] Create new mobs
+- [38%] Create new mobs
+- [0%] Create naturally spawning arenas
-- [] Create the rest of the bosses
+- [0%] Create the rest of the bosses
-- [] Develop new biome concepts
+- [1%] Develop new biome concepts
-- [] Expand and create the bosses mechanics
+- [0%] Expand and create the bosses mechanics
-- [] Create a "skill Menu" to view additional buffs and perks used in the mod
+- [0%] Create a "skill Menu" to view additional buffs and perks used in the mod
-- [] Create and impliment a custom, dynamic magic system based on the new player resources
+- [0%] Create and impliment a custom, dynamic magic system based on the new player resources
-- [] Make the special features of relics functional
+- [0%] Make the special features of relics functional

 Additional mobs and creatures to further enrich the game world.